(tinctura Turnera diffusa)

 Research suggests that Damiana relieves anxiety, depression and headaches during menstruation and exhaustion.
 It also helps to balance female hormone levels and control hot flashes.

 A clinical study reported that components in Damiana bound to progesterone receptors in human breast cancer cells, leading researchers to surmise that it had a neutral or anti-estrogenic activity.

 According to one study, Damiana was reported as one of the top six highest progesterone-receptor binding herbs commonly consumed.

-New research on the ability of Turneraceae to prevent ulceration of the gastric and duodenal mucosa, suggests that the flavonoids present in Damiana have a significant anti-ulcerogenic effect.
+New research on the ability of Turneraceae (family to which Damiana belongs) to prevent ulceration of the gastric and duodenal mucosa, suggests that the flavonoids present in Damiana have a significant anti-ulcerogenic effect.

 This can lead to Turneraceae as a new source of anti-ulcerogenic drugs*.

 The hypoglycemic activity of water-ethanol extract (herbal tincture) prepared from Turnera diffusa was investigated but did not show any hypoglycemic activity.